 - There are some vending machines where you can get

 - There is a welcome drink again on offer and I suggest you opt for the water if you are low.

 - If you have time hire a bike and ride around the complex to see the other three ‘lesser’ temples.
 They are amazing.

 hepictures you want.
 Once you leave it is a long way back.

 If you are unsure about driving to Prambanan by your self you can take on of the many day trips to Prambanan.
 Many of the day trips include visiting other popular tourist attractions near Prambanan.

 Where did we stay to visit Prambanan?

-We stayed in Yogyakata which is about an hour from Prambanan travelling by car.
-We found Yogyakarta gave us at great base to do what we wanted to see in and around the area.
+Wyld Family Travel stayed in Yogyakarta which is about an hour from Prambanan travelling by car.
+We found Yogyakarta gave us a great base to do what we wanted to see in and around the area.
 We can recommend 2 places to stay in Yogyakarta.

 Rating a 9.2 from 258 reviews and starting at $65US per night for a deluxe room.
 Jogja Village Inn has a location score of 8.6 and offers on-site dining at the Secang Restaurant, buffet breakfast, outdoor pool, room service, wi-fi, terrace, spa and wellness center

 *We stayed at the Jogja Village Inn and absolutely loved it.
 It was clean, safe and the staff were brilliant with the kids.
 We would have no hesitation in recommending a stay for the family here.
 You can review our stay here